2120 Campus Drive

 |2017||FUSE Studios: Bringing Interest-driven, Integrated-STEAM Learning into Schools via Makerspaces|

-My work is informed by both cognitive and socio-cultural perspectives on learning, but primarily draws upon Constructionism, Distributed Cognition Theory, Actor Network Theory, and Cultural Historical Activity Theory.
-Consequently, my work is primarily qualitative, relying on ethnographic methods such cognitive ethnography and interaction analysis.
-However, I have experience with a wide range of qualitative, quantitative, and design based research methods.
+My work is informed by a range of both cognitive and socio-cultural perspectives on learning, but primarily draws upon Distributed Cognition Theory, Actor Network Theory, and Constructionism.
+Consequently, my work is primarily qualitative, relying on video-ethnographic methods such cognitive ethnography and interaction analysis.
+However, I have experience with and have drawn upon a wide range of qualitative, quantitative, and design-based research methods in my work.